Frue Plads: History

 Denmark's economy suffered greatly from the war with England and many public buildings needed to be rebuilt after the bombardment.
 The university therefore had to use Regensen and various other temporary premises around the city while they waited for a new home to be built.
-In 1819, Peter Malling, one of C. F. Hansen's students, was charged with the design of a new main building.
+In 1819, Peder Malling, one of C. F. Hansen's students, was charged with the design of a new main building.
 His proposal was well received but far too expensive and in 1922 the project was once again put on hold.
-In 1829 when the plans were finally revived, it was in a smaller version.
+In 1829 when the plans were finally revived, it was in a somewhat scaled-downversion.

 A set of bunkers was constructed in the square during World War II.
 They were removed after the war.